purifyjs/core/README.md

 MasterTS is a frontend library for building single-page applications (SPAs) using Web Components and TypeScript.
 It is designed to be lightweight and easy to use, with a focus on transparency and simplicity.

+### Warning

+Please note that MasterTS is currently a work in progress prototype and is not ready for production use (probably).

 ## Install

 ```bash
 npm i https://github.com/DeepDoge/master-ts.git -D
 ```

-### Warning
+### Extensions

-Please note that MasterTS is currently a work in progress prototype and is not ready for production use.
+Recommended extensions for inline html syntax highlight, intellij and formatting: [MasterTS Recommended Extensions](https://github.com/DeepDoge/master-ts-vite-demo/blob/master/.vscode/extensions.json)

 ### Documentation

 Too early for that, but gonna make one when I stop making breaking changes.<br/>
 IDK when this will happen but if I don't make any breaking change for 2 months, then I'm writing the documentation.<br/>
 Until then check out the [Vite Example](#example)

-### Coding

-If you want to work on this project, it is recommended to use the [MasterTS Workspace](https://github.com/DeepDoge/master-ts-workspace) for a better developer experience.

 ### Example